tcsarmento/AI-Code-Super-Challenge/Ultimate-Matery-Challenge/README.md

-# Module 30: Ultimate Mastery Challenge 🏆
+# Ultimate Mastery Challenge 🏆

 ## Your Final Test to Become an AI Development Master

 Welcome to the pinnacle of your AI development journey!
-Module 30 is a comprehensive 3-hour assessment that validates your mastery across all 29 previous modules.
+This is a comprehensive 3-hour assessment that validates your mastery across all 29 previous modules.
 This is not just a test—it's your opportunity to demonstrate that you can integrate everything you've learned into production-ready solutions.

 ## 📋 Module Overview

 ### Duration
-⏱️ **Total Time**: 3 hours (strictly timed)
+⏱️ **Total Time**: 4 hours
-- **Hour 1**: Foundation to Intermediate (Modules 1-10)
+- **Hour 1**: Foundation to Intermediate
-- **Hour 2**: Advanced to Enterprise (Modules 11-20)
+- **Hour 2**: Advanced to Enterprise
-- **Hour 3**: Agents and Integration (Modules 21-29)
+- **Hour 3**: Agents and Integration

 ### Objectives
 By completing this challenge, you will: